WordPress/gutenberg/packages/block-editor/src/components/use-block-display-information/README.md

 If for any reason a block variaton match cannot be found, the returned information come from the Block Type.

-Note that this is currently experimental, and is available as `__experimentalUseBlockDisplayInformation`.

 ### Usage

 The hook returns an object which contains the block's title, icon, and description.
 If no block type is found for the provided `clientId`, it returns `null`.